Ulysses Hollimon

-Ulysses 'Slim' Hollimon (born June 23, 1931) is a former professional baseball pitcher who played in the Negro American League in a nine-season span from 1948 through 1956.
+Ulysses "Slim" Hollimon (June 23, 1931 – June 26, 2023) was an American professional baseball pitcher who played in the Negro American League in a nine-season span from 1948 through 1956.
 Born in Amory, Mississippi, he batted and threw right handed.

 Hollimon played for several teams during his time in the league, most prominently with the Birmingham Black Barons and the Baltimore Elite Giants.
 Besides, he pitched in the East–West All-Star Game held at Comiskey Park in 1951, where he hit a double.

 Afterwards, Hollimon attended Tennessee A&I College and was employed by the Ford Motor Company for 33 years.
 In addition, he coached Little League Baseball for many years in Plattsburg, Missouri, where he settled.